 The Active Asset Allocation (A3) ESG preferentially invests in investment instruments that meet the MSCI rating and exclusion criteria as explained above and in addition take into consideration principle adverse impacts (PAIs) of the following families 'Greenhouse gas emissions' and 'Social and employee matters'.
-PAIs are "negative, material or likely to be material effects on sustainability factors that are caused, compounded by or directly linked to investment decisions and advice performed by the legal entity".
+PAIs are 'negative, material or likely to be material effects on sustainability factors that are caused, compounded by or directly linked to investment decisions and advice performed by the legal entity'.

 If derivative transactions have been performed, they do not meet sustainability criteria and do not comply with an environmental objective of the EU taxonomy.
-All investment instruments are taken into account with their respective market value for the calculation of the average information in this report, which may be negative for derivative transactions.
-If the market value of the relevant investment instrument is negative, the percentage of investment instruments that meet sustainability criteria is increased by calculation in relation to the portfolio invested in investment instruments and thus can exceed 100%.
-This also applies to the list of top investments and economic sectors.
+All investment instruments are taken into account with their respective market value for the calculation of the average information in this report.

-Within the period of 01.01.2024 - 31.12.2024, where the client has been invested in this product, the targeted consideration of MSCI's positive lists and within the same period the above-described targeted consideration of the principal adverse impacts on sustainability factors 'Greenhouse gas emissions' and 'Social and Employee Matters' for issuers other than sovereigns and investment funds that do not predominantly invest in sovereigns was achieved in the selection of financial instruments.
-When an investment instrument no longer meets the sustainability criteria, the Bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.
+Within the period of 01.01.2024 - 31.12.2024, where the client has been invested in this product, the targeted consideration of MSCI's positive lists and within the same period the above-described targeted consideration of the principal adverse impacts on sustainability factors 'Greenhouse Gas Emissions' and 'Social and Employee Matters' for issuers other than sovereigns and investment funds that do not predominantly invest in sovereigns was achieved in the selection of financial instruments.
+When an investment instrument no longer meets the sustainability criteria, the Bank shall seek to sell it as a matter of priority, while safeguarding the interests of the customer.